 You might be my girlfriend, yeah, yeah, yeah, yeah, yeah, yeah.

-Uh, you got things a little backwards there, dude.
-You better pray that daddy doesn’t own a shotgun.
+Uh, you got things a little backward there, dude.
+You better pray that Daddy doesn’t own a shotgun.

 We were on the bed when you came home,